Kyle Farmer Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks sixth in MLB.
+- The Blue Jays pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The Blue Jays' 4.02 team ERA ranks 11th among all MLB pitching staffs.
+- The Blue Jays have the 11th-ranked team ERA among all league pitching staffs (3.96).

-- Blue Jays pitchers combine to give up the fifth-most home runs in baseball (68 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 25th in baseball in home runs surrendered (68 total, 1.3 per game).

-- In his most recent appearance on Sunday against the Baltimore Orioles, the right-hander went eight innings, giving up two earned runs while surrendering six hits.
+- In his last appearance on Monday, the right-hander threw 6 1/3 innings against the Tampa Bay Rays, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.